-For Indiana income tax purposes, the basis of the shareholder's stock in an S corporation is generally the same as its basis for federal income tax purposes.
-Shareholders of S corporations must maintain basis schedules and make them available to the department upon request.
+For Indiana income tax purposes, the basis of the shareholder's stock in an S corporation is the same as its basis for federal income tax purposes with the exception of an S corporation's basis in property subject to the historical rehabilitation credit.
+Shareholders of S corporations must maintain basis schedules and make them available to DOR upon request.